-· · · · · 5

-Subclass of: S10 Material Substantial

-E72 Legal Object
+Subclass of: E72 Legal Object

+E92 Spacetime Volume

 Superclass of: E19 Physical Object

-E24 Physical Man-Made Thing
+- E24 Physical Man-Made Thing

-E26 Physical Feature / S20 Physical Feature
+E26 Physical Feature

 Scope Note: This class comprises all persistent physical items with a relatively stable form, man-made or natural.

 Depending on the existence of natural boundaries of such things, the CRM distinguishes the instances of E19 Physical Object from instances of E26 Physical Feature, such as holes, rivers, pieces of land etc. Most instances of E19 Physical Object can be moved (if not too heavy), whereas features are integral to the surrounding matter.

-The CRM is generally not concerned with amounts of matter in fluid or gaseous states.